pwtail/wsgi_plus/README.md

 A thing to note however is that the app can be a generator - that means, it calls `start_response` during the first iteration.
 This feature is not documented in the WSGI spec, but every WSGI server supports this.

-Now here is the idea: since the app already can be a generator - a lazy entity - maybe, adding the suspend/resume feature won't be that hard?
+Here is the idea: since the app already can be a generator - a lazy entity - maybe, adding the suspend/resume feature won't be that hard?

 ### Yielding a Future